-Not starting graphical mode is a symptom for a many issues.
-Below I describe one of them which can be summarized as:
+Not starting graphical mode is a symptom of many issues.
+Below I describe one of them, which can be summarised as:

-- Ubuntu 20.10 with AMD Ryzen CPU does not start graphics mode after upgrade or installation of new hardware.
+- Ubuntu 20.10 with AMD Ryzen CPU does not start graphics mode after upgrading or installing new hardware.

 - Ubuntu 20.10 with AMD Ryzen CPU does not start graphics mode after installing SSD or NVMe.